urbit/urbit.org-reloaded/content/using/running/minio.md

 ### Create an S3 bucket

-Navigate to your MinIO admin endpoint (`https://s3.example.com`) in a browser and sign in using the username and password you entered in step 1.
+Navigate to your MinIO admin endpoint (`https://console.s3.example.com`) in a browser and sign in using the username and password you entered in step 1.

 Choose 'buckets' from the left-hand menu, and then 'create bucket' at the top of the page.
 Enter your bucket name (this MUST match the name in your DNS record, e.g. 'media').

+Then, you need to ensure your bucket is readable to the public, so that others can see your uploaded media.
+To do this, click 'manage' on your newly created bucket, and then navigate to 'access rules'.
+Click 'add access rule', enter `*` as the prefix and set access to `readonly`.

 ### Configure your ship

-Head over to Landscape and navigate to the S3 storage setup page at System preferences > Remote Storage, and enter your domain (with protocol) under endpoint, e.g. `https://example.com`.
+Head over to Landscape and navigate to the S3 storage setup page at System preferences > Remote Storage, and enter your domain (with protocol) under endpoint, e.g. `https://s3.example.com`.
 Enter your username and password from step 1 under access key and secret, and then enter the name of the bucket.
-When the bucket name is combined with the endpoint, you get your bucket URL e.g. `https://media.example.com`.
+When the bucket name is combined with the endpoint, you get your bucket URL e.g. `https://media.s3.example.com`.

 You can also configure these settings through dojo as shown [here](/using/os/s3).